prometheus-operator/prometheus-operator/Documentation/thanos.md

 metric system with unlimited storage capacity, if your Object Storage allows for it.
 The Prometheus Operator provides integration for allowing Prometheus to connect to Thanos.

-Thanos components include the queriers and stores, which Thanos needs to be fully functional, and should be deployed independently of the Prometheus Operator and its Thanos configuration.
+Thanos components include the queries and stores, which Thanos needs to be fully functional, and should be deployed independently of the Prometheus Operator and its Thanos configuration.
 The [kube-prometheus](contrib/kube-prometheus/) project has some experimental